Jayanthgowdar/portfolio/README.md

-# Jayanth Gowda Portfolio
+# Personal Portfolio - Jayanth Gowda

-A modern, responsive portfolio website showcasing my experience as a Full Stack Developer and AI Engineer.
+My personal portfolio website showcasing my journey as a Full Stack Developer and AI Engineer.

+## About This Project

+I built this portfolio to showcase my professional experience, technical skills, and projects.
+It serves as a central hub for potential employers and collaborators to learn more about my work.

-## Features
+## Key Features

-- **Animated Hero Section** - Eye-catching introduction with gradient animations and typing effect
-- **Interactive Timeline** - Professional experience displayed in an engaging timeline format
-- **Skills Visualization** - Categorized skills with progress bars and animations
+- Clean and modern design with smooth animations
+- Responsive layout that works on all devices
-- **Project Showcase** - Featured projects with modal views for detailed information
+- Interactive project showcases with detailed information
-- **Contact Form** - Easy-to-use contact section with social links
-- **Fully Responsive** - Optimized for all devices and screen sizes
-- **Smooth Animations** - Powered by Framer Motion for fluid user experience
+- Direct download of my resume
+- Easy contact options

-## Technologies Used
+## Tech Stack

-- React with TypeScript
+- **Frontend:** React, TypeScript
+- **Styling:** CSS3, Responsive Design
-- Framer Motion for animations
+- **Animations:** Framer Motion
-- Lucide React for icons
-- React Typed for typing animations
-- CSS3 with custom properties
-- Responsive Grid and Flexbox layouts
+- **Deployment:** GitHub Pages
+- **Version Control:** Git & GitHub

 ## Getting Started